 When you think of island- hopping, your mind turns to swaying palm trees, seaside tiki huts, and white-sand beaches.
 However, with over 35,000 islands, the salt and shark-free Great Lakes have some of the most inviting and unique chances for island exploring anywhere in the world.
-Some of these magnificent island destinations are only accessible by boat or float plane, while others offer regularly scheduled ferry service.
+Some of these magnificent island destinations are only accessible by boat or floatplane, while others offer regularly scheduled ferry services.
 Here are five choice island destinations to explore.

 This is a group of 22 islands in Lake Superior, with the largest being Madeline Island.
 All the islands except for Madeline are part of the Apostle Islands National Lakeshore.

 The islands are internationally known for their beautiful sea caves that are created when Lake Superior freezes in the winter.
 Madeline Island is inhabited year-round but is only accessible by boat or plane.
 It is a camping and hiking paradise and has a golf course designed by Robert Trent Jones.